ocramred/basic_codes/README.md

 # BASIC CODE SNIPPETS

-a list of basic codes I used frequently for different aspects
+a list of basic codes I used frequently for different tasks